enifmada/EMSel/README.md

 ```
 --full_output
 Saves a full output file to the same location as the output_EM.csv file (with a .pkl suffix).
-The full output file is a nested dictionary-of-dictionaries containing the following keys, letting `N` be the number of filtered replicates in the dataset:
+The full output file is a nested dictionary-of-dictionaries containing the following keys, letting `N_init` and `N` be the number of input and filtered replicates, respectively, in the dataset:
+- `max_samples` (1,) - the maximum number of samples for a single replicate in the dataset.
+- `sample_mask` (N_init,) - a boolean mask, where True indicates that a given replicate is in the final dataset (i.e. has not been filtered out)
+- `sample_idxs (N,) - the indices of the filtered replicates with respect to the rows of the initial dataset.
 - `neutral_ll` (N,) - the log-likelihood for each replicate calculated under neutrality (s1 = s2 = 0).
 - `neutral_ic` (N, varies) - the estimated initial distribution parameters for each replicate calculated under neutrality.
 The second dimension depends on which initial distribution is used for calculation.
 - `neutral_itercount` (N,) - the number of iterations for convergence for each replicate under neutrality.